OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks/README.md

 ## Troubleshooting

 - If the add-in starts with a blank presentation, ensure that the **StartAction** property of the EBookPublisher project is set to *Adventure Works.pptx* (not to *New PowerPoint Presentation*).
-- If the add-in opens in read-only mode, click the **Enable editing** button.
+- If the presentation opens in read-only mode, click the **Enable editing** button.
 - If the add-in does not appear in the task pane of the presentation, Choose **Insert > My Add-ins > EBook Publisher**.

 <a name="questions"></a>
 ## Questions and comments

-- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-BindContentControls).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/PowerPoint-Add-in-JavaScript-SliceDataChunks).
 - Questions about Office Add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].